bbc/bbc-a11y/README.md

 ### Skipping scenarios

 Nobody's perfect.
-Use `skip_scenario` in the configuration to opt-out of certain checks.
+Use `skip_standard` in the configuration to opt-out of certain checks.

 ```
 BBC::A11y.configure do
   page "http://bbc.co.uk" do
-    skip_scenario /W3C/
+    skip_standard /W3C/
   end

   page "http://bbc.co.uk/news"